solid-lines/dhis2-metadata-checkers/README.md

 # check_size_groups_and_sets.py
 This script checks the number of elements that are part of a group or a set, raising an error if the number is unexpected (like groups conformed by one element).

+# check_link_programRuleAction_de.py
+This script checks if the data element associated to a program rule action belongs to the program that the program rule is associated to.

 Groups and Sets that they are expected to be conformed by more than one element:

 * programIndicatorGroups: programIndicators